 Black pepper (Kali Mirchi)

-The small round black balls of flavour.
+The small round black balls of flavor.
 Remedy for throat infections.
-Somewhere it is used as a whole or sometimes the balls are crushed to make powder, and a pinch of it is enough to change the flavour of the dish.
+Somewhere it is used as a whole or sometimes the balls are crushed to make powder, and a pinch of it is enough to change the flavor of the dish.
 When having a cold and cough a mixture of its powder with honey is recommendable.
 Also, it is used in the preparation of uncountable dishes.

 The spice box is incomplete without cumin.
 The most mainstream spice, none of the Indian dishes are complete without cumin.
 Every tadka for every Indian curry or dal must have Cumin in them.
 People add roasted and powdered cumin in buttermilk and trust us, it tastes HEAVENLY Cumin is rich in iron, it may help a diabetes patient.